-Maths, English, Science, Information Technology, P.S.H.E.
+Maths, English, Science, Computing, P.S.H.E.
 (Personal, Social & Health Education), SEAL, Forest Schools, French and P.E. as well as the Creative Curriculum which encompasses Music, History, Geography, Design Technology and Art.

 We have close links with Hathershaw Technology College who provide some of our children with ICT, DT, P.E. and Science opportunities as well as modern foreign languages for Year 6.

 Reading is taught in EYFS systematically through guided and shared reading sessions.
 All teachers and teaching assistants have been trained in these effective and proven approaches to the teaching of reading.

 Phonics using Letters and Sounds are taught daily to all children.
 When children reach phase six phonics, they are then taught Support for Spelling.